Cycling route Hollands Kroon and Wieringen

 Route map and cycling junctions

-Start and finish near bike node 55 on the Akkerweg in Den Oever.
+Start and finish near cycling junction 55 on the Akkerweg in Den Oever.
 Because this is a circular route, you can also start at one of the other cycling junctions along the route.